mika-archived/text-mesh-creator/README.md

 # Blender Add-on: TextMesh Creator

 Blender add-on for creating 3D Text Objects from strings.
 This is a alternative implementation of [this add-on](https://booth.pm/ja/items/1580053).
+However, this implementation works with Blender 2.9x and is independent of the UI locale.

 ## Installation